sanmue/arch-linux-installation-guide/README.md

 initrd     /initramfs-linux.img
 options    rootflags=subvol=/@ rd.luks.name=1C2A3274-4C0B-4146-A5B7-EC8C5235E1FA=root root=/dev/mapper/root rw
 ```

-and optional:
+- and optional (encryption and no encryption) add to conf file:
 ```text
 machine-id 46ccd99c37fa4e3cb5bfe076152df18f
 ```

 > :memo: **Note:**
 > When using `rd.luks.name` parameter you can omit `rd.luks.uuid` and vice versa.
+>

-- `rd.luks.name`: Specify the name of the mapped device after the LUKS partition is open, the UUID ist the UUID of the LUKS partition
+> - `rd.luks.name`: Specify the name of the mapped device after the LUKS partition is open, the UUID ist the UUID of the LUKS partition
-  - This is equivalent to the second parameter of encrypt's cryptdevice
+>   - This is equivalent to the second parameter of encrypt's cryptdevice
-- `rd.luks.uuid`: Specify the UUID of the device to be decrypted on boot:
+> - `rd.luks.uuid`: Specify the UUID of the device to be decrypted on boot:
-  - `rootflags=subvol=/@ rd.luks.uuid=1C2A3274-4C0B-4146-A5B7-EC8C5235E1FA root=/dev/mapper/root rw`
+>   - `rootflags=subvol=/@ rd.luks.uuid=1C2A3274-4C0B-4146-A5B7-EC8C5235E1FA root=/dev/mapper/root rw`

 ##### Fallback loader